 Board Certified Urologist

 Dr. Peng would like to welcome you to his practice which combines the unique experience of being Chief of Urology for 18 years at New York Presbyterian Lower Manhattan hospital and a busy private practice.
-With almost 30 years of clinical practice, the Chinatown Health Clinic Foundation recently awarded Dr. Peng the Community Physician Award for his decades of "leadership and dedication towards improving the health and well-being of the Asian American Community".
+With almost 30 years of clinical practice, the Chinatown Health Clinic Foundation recently awarded Dr. Peng the Community Physician Award for his decades of " leadership and dedication towards improving the health and well-being of the asian american>

 Dr. Benjamin C. H. Peng is an Attending at New York Presbyterian, Lower Manhattan Hospital and a Clinical Assisant Professor of Urology at NYU Medical Center.
 He earned his undergraduate degree in biology at the University of Rochester in 1980 and received his medical degree at Columbia University, College of Physicians and Surgeons in 1984.
 Upon graduation he was awarded the John K. Lattimer Award in Urology.
 He completed two years of general surgery training at Mt.
 Sinai Medical Center and four years of urology residency at the Columbia-Presbyterian Hospital.